Introduction to Ansible Tower

 Why Do We Need Tower in Ansible?

 It becomes very difficult to manage a large infrastructure.
-There are different users and groups who need a different levels of access to use Ansible.
-Also, we have to integrate these tools with other third-party tools to operate the IT infrastructure as per defined standard like integration with SCM tools for Ansible playbook, integration with ticketing tools to create tickets if any tasks fail or notify the user over the mail or using messaging apps, etc. We also need an audit trail for proper tracking who ran what job and when.
+There are different users and groups who need different levels of access to use Ansible.
+Also, we have to integrate these tools with other third-party tools to operate the IT infrastructure as per defined standards like integration with SCM tools for Ansible playbook, integration with ticketing tools to create tickets if any tasks fail or notify the user over the mail or using messaging apps, etc. We also need an audit trail for proper tracking of who ran what job and when.
 And one more important thing is product support.
 These features are not available in Ansible and can only be achieved by Ansible Tower.

 Features of Tower in Ansible